 How did Pontiac’s Rebellion End?

-Johnson succeeded in this, agreeing to the Treaty of Fort Niagara in 1764.
-This treaty more or less brought an end to most of the fighting in Pontiac’s Rebellion.
+Pontiac’s Rebellion virtually ended in 1764 with the Treaty of Fort Niagara.
+This treaty more or less brought an end to most of the fighting during the rebellion after the Native Americans fought the British to a standstill.

 Upon Gage’s appointment, there was a concerted effort by the British to bring the conflict to an end.
 Gage relied upon the experience of the British Superintendent of Indian Affairs, Sir William Johnson, to negotiate a peace with the natives.